-Standard weather radars, originally designed to look up into Midwest thunderstorms, are often unable to give an accurate picture of what is happening in the complex landscape of California’s coastal mountain ranges.
-Improved monitoring and prediction of precipitation in the San Francisco Bay region can enhance public safety through early warning and storm tracking when hazardous weather events come onshore.
+Standard weather radars, originally designed to look up into Midwest thunderstorms, are often unable to give an accurate picture of what is happening just above the complex landscape of California’s coastal mountain ranges, where precipitation can be heaviest.
+Improved precipitation monitoring and prediction in the San Francisco Bay region can enhance public safety through early warning and storm tracking when hazardous weather events come onshore.

 AQPI includes a combination of observations and forecast models to improve prediction of precipitation, streamflow and coastal flooding, which builds on an existing network established by NOAA, DWR and Sonoma Water to monitor extreme precipitation in California.
 Highlights of AQPI include:

 - A suite of forecast modeling systems including:

 - USGS Coastal Storm Modeling System (CoSMoS)

 System [ NOTE: This Page Under Construction ]

 National Water Model

 CoSMoS Coastal Inundation